CiscoUcs/ucsm_apis/api_spec.md

             - UcsHandle
             - Naming and RW properties should be specified as explicit arguments
             - Naming property should be a mandatory argument.
 No default values
-            - RW props should not be mandatory and have `None` as the default value.
+            - RW props should not be mandatory.
+Default values can be as per UI defaults or `None`
             - do not include `status` in arguments even though it is a RW property.
             - have **kwargs as the last argument.
 This allows for